zohaibk1019/cpython/.github/SECURITY.md

 instructions on how to report a security-related problem to the Python team responsibly.

-To reach the response team, email `security at python dot org`.
+To reach the response team, email `security at python dot org`.25%